bcumming/kb-poc/docs/rationale/index.md

         * [sphinx-immaterial](https://jbms.github.io/sphinx-immaterial/) is a sphinx theme based on the Material for MkDocs theme
 * Overall same capabilities as MkDocs but is not as polished out of the box

+## Blockers

+This is a list of blockers that have to be addressed.

+!!! note "SD Integration"
+    Documentation needs to be well-integrated with the service desk, so that links to suggested articles are provided based on the text and title of the request.

+!!! note "Storage of images"
+    Adding images to Confluence is easy.

+    Images in a Git repository can grow the size of the repository over time, and make cloning and managing the repository unweildy over time.

+    How do we manage this

+!!! note "Change management"
+    Define the workflow for making changes.
+In the proposal we have made suggestions, and observe that git and GitHub facilitate better processes, however we have not prescribed a concrete workflow.

 ## Next Steps